zifeiyin/flexi-hybrid/README.md

 [![FlexiTestBuild](https://github.com/zifeiyin/flexi-hybrid/actions/workflows/master.yml/badge.svg)](https://github.com/zifeiyin/flexi-hybrid/actions/workflows/master.yml)

+## Purpose of Flexi-hybrid repository

+The purpose of creating Flexi-hybrid project is to develop the Adaptive Detached Eddy Simulation model on the DGSEM framework

+## Information on the original Flexi solver

 FLEXI is a high-order numerical framework for solving PDEs, with a focus on Computational Fluid Dynamics.
 FLEXI is based on the Discontinuous Galerkin Spectral Element